Kitware/VTK/Documentation/dev/git/data.md

 The `git gitlab-push` command is actually an alias for the [git-gitlab-push](/Utilities/GitSetup/git-gitlab-push) script.
-In addition to pushing the topic branch to Gerrit the script also detects content links added or modified by the commits in the topic.
+In addition to pushing the topic branch to GitLab the script also detects content links added or modified by the commits in the topic.
 It reads the data object hashes from the content links and looks for matching `refs/data/` entries in the local Git repository.